 sediment cores from Lake Tokun, lower Copper River, Alaska.

 Taylor LaBrecque, Geology

-I am a first year
+I am a second year

 Paul Zander, Environmental Science